 While all hearing devices have basic sound processing technology, some hearing devices are far more technologically advanced than others.
 Top of the range hearing devices feature the latest technologies in feedback reduction, background noise reduction, wireless capabilities and real time language translation features.
-Future hearing device technology developments will add new features such as alerting a user know someone is behind them.
+Future hearing device technology developments will add new features such as alerting a user that someone is behind them.
 These devices are understandably more expensive.

 Hearing care professionals tend to form longstanding, professional relationships with their clients.
 They take a great deal of pride in choosing the right device for their client and working with them to ensure it is fitted properly and used appropriately.
 It is worth noting that the complaint rate within the hearing sector is less than 1%.

 Yes.
 All hearing devices are vetted by Australia’s world-class regulator, the Therapeutic Goods Administration (TGA), before they are permitted to be sold in Australia.
 They are classed as a medical device and all medical devices marketed in Australia must meet the requirements which are set out in Chapter 4 of the Therapeutic Goods Act 1989 and in the Therapeutic Goods (Medical Devices) Regulations 2002.